chinapedia/wikipedia.abstract.en/Page/San_Marino.md

 Municipalities

-San_Marino.pngs of San Marino]] San Marino is divided into the following nine municipalities, known locally as __ (meaning "castles"):
+s of San Marino]] San Marino is divided into the following nine municipalities, known locally as __ (meaning "castles"):

 -   San Marino (City of San Marino, officially __) is the capital.